negativex/Self-Project-deploy/To Do List/README.md

 3. **Access the application:**

-    Open your web browser and navigate to `http://127.0.0.1:5000/`
+    Open your web browser and navigate to `http://(localhost or your IP address):5000`.

 ## Contributing

 Contributions are welcome!
 Please see the contributing guidelines.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.